flutter/codelabs/firebase-get-to-know-flutter/supplemental/part_01/README.md

 You then want to take your SHA-256 fingerprint and register it in the **Your Apps** section of [your project settings](https://firebase.corp.google.com/project/_/settings/general).

+You will need to enter in each certificate fingerprint that you will be using.
+For most developers, this will be a debug key, an upload key, and a Google Play signing key.
+Your needs may vary on how many certificate fingerprints are needed for your situation.

 ### iOS

 For iOS, you will want to grab your encoded app id from the **Your Apps** section of [your project settings](https://firebase.corp.google.com/project/_/settings/general).